realnickel/shim-review/README.md

 1bea91ba Fix a broken file header on ia32 (PR #357) - to get an operational ia32
 binary

+All patches from https://github.com/rhboot/shim-review/issues/165 to address critical issues

 -------------------------------------------------------------------------------
 If bootloader, shim loading is, GRUB2: is CVE-2020-14372, CVE-2020-25632,
  CVE-2020-25647, CVE-2020-27749, CVE-2020-27779, CVE-2021-20225, CVE-2021-20233,